 As part of our comprehensive foot and ankle program, Texas Children's Hospital has multiple weekly clubfoot clinics staffed by subspecialty-trained pediatric orthopedic surgeons, a dedicated pediatric orthotist, pediatric social worker and available pediatric physical therapist.
 Patients of all ages with clubfoot are seen and treated.

 Families have the opportunity to interact with other families undergoing similar treatment and can see patients in all stages of treatment, including casting, bracing and long-term follow-up.
 Expecting mothers can also meet with physicians to discuss the future treatment options for the baby diagnosed with clubfoot in utero through the Texas Children's Hospital Fetal Center®.

-The clinic is supervised by Dr. Jaclyn Hill on Tuesdays and Fridays at the Kirby location, Dr. Vinitha Shenava on Wednesday at the West Campus location, and by Dr. Jenifer Powers at the Woodlands location.
+The clinic is supervised by Dr. Jaclyn Hill for the Medical Center location, Dr. Vinitha Shenava for the West Campus location and Dr. Jenifer Powers for the Woodlands location.
 Patients are treated with the Ponseti method of casting and a non-operative approach to correction of the clubfoot.
 All of our doctors are actively involved in the education of our families and research to further advance the treatment of clubfoot.
 One of our on-going research projects focuses on parental satisfaction after Achilles tenotomy.